TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 There are three different variations for training the model:
 1. Using pretrained VOC weights
 2. Using no pretrained weights and training from scratch
-3. Using the pretrained weights, tiem.weights, provided in this project
+3. Using the pretrained weights provided in this project, time.weights

 For demonstration purposes, we will use the third option.
 For more on using the first two options, see https://pjreddie.com/darknet/yolo/

 The weights provided in this project, time.weights, are already well trained and sufficient for object detection.
 However, we can continue training from this point to try to improve the model even more.
-In order to continue training the time.weights, enter the following command:
+In order to continue training from the time.weights, enter the following command:

     >./darknet .........

 You will see output that looks like the following.
-For each iteration, about every ten sconds or so depending on your hardware, you will see a line like the following.
+For each iteration, about every ten seconds or so depending on your hardware, you will see a output like the following: